latest update February 2025 - original post in June 2022

 The story that is usually associated with Eridanus is as follows:

-Phaeton as Helios' (Apollo) son asked many times to steer the chariot with the Sun through the sky.
-After many time receiving a "no" as an answer, one day he was allowed to do and reminded by his father to go the "beaten tracks" and to be careful, off he went....
+Phaeton, Helios' son, asked many times to steer the chariot with the Sun through the sky.
+After many time receiving a "no" as an answer, one day he was allowed to do and reminded by his father to go the "beaten tracks" and to be careful - with a "yes, yes" off he went....

 He couldn't control the horses went straight up into the sky, then very far down and he burnt some places on Earth and other things happened while being out of control...